 Whether you’re a seasoned musician or just getting started, the Carnegie Library Music Department is here to help.

 Our staff of music librarians provide music services to a vast range of musicians, researchers and enthusiasts.
-We offer an extensive collection of sound recordings, printed music, databases and special collections, as well as workshops and gadgets to assist you in getting started on your musical journey.
+We offer an extensive collection of sound recordings, printed music, databases and special collections, as well as workshops and musical instruments to assist you in getting started on your musical journey.

 Musical Instrument Lending Library